G-On-dev/homebridge-g-on-alice/README.md

 ### Optional parameters

 * pin - If you had changed your homebridge pin from the default of "pin": "031-45-154" ie
+* Notifies the smart home platform about the changed state of the devices

 ```
 "platforms": [